Thank You Vibes Logo

 9. Payment processing via payment service providers

 9.1.
-For the processing of digital tips, payment service providers are integrated (e.g. card acquirers, payment service providers for Apple Pay/Google Pay).
+For the processing of digital tips, payment service providers are integrated.
 At present, Stripe Payments Europe, Limited, Ireland (“Stripe”) is used as a payment service provider; other payment service providers may be added in the future.
 Details on data processing by Stripe can be found in Stripe’s own privacy notice.

 9.2.
-When using the Web App, payment data (e.g. card number, expiry date, CVC) are entered directly into an input mask of the payment service provider or into a technical component provided by it.
-We do not receive these sensitive payment data in full form, but only technical references and abstracted information (e.g. last 4 digits of the card, card type, token).
+When using the Web App, payment data (e.g. card number, expiry date, CVC) are entered directly into an input mask of the payment service provider.
+We do not receive these sensitive payment data in full form, but only technical references and abstracted information.

 9.4.
-The legal basis for integrating payment service providers is Article 6(1)(b) GDPR (performance of the payment/tipping contract) and Article 6(1)(f) GDPR (legitimate interest in secure and efficient payment processing).
+The legal basis for integration is Article 6(1)(b) GDPR (performance of the payment/tipping contract) and Article 6(1)(f) GDPR (legitimate interest in secure and efficient payment processing).

 10. Integration of third-party services and content

 10.1.
-Where we in future integrate content or services of third parties on the Website or in the Web App (e.g. map services, embedded videos, fonts, CDNs), this may involve the transfer of personal data (in particular IP address, browser data) to such third parties.
+Where we in future integrate content or services of third parties on the Website or in the Web App (e.g. map services, embedded videos, fonts, CDNs), this may involve the transfer of personal data to such third parties.

 11. Processors

 11.1.
 We engage processors within the meaning of Article 4(8) and Article 28 GDPR for specific activities (e.g. hosting, e-mail dispatch, development, support, monitoring).
-We conclude data processing agreements with such processors pursuant to Article 28 GDPR to ensure an adequate level of data protection and that data are processed only in accordance with our instructions.
+We conclude data processing agreements with such processors pursuant to Article 28 GDPR.

 • Hosting / infrastructure: Google Cloud Platform / Firebase (Google LLC, USA)

 11.3.
-A list of the processors currently used can be made available on request (to [[KONTAKT-E-MAIL]]), provided that this does not compromise trade or business secrets.
+A list of the processors currently used can be made available on request.

 12. Security of processing

 12.1.
-We implement appropriate technical and organisational measures in accordance with Article 32 GDPR in order to ensure a level of security appropriate to the risk.
-These include in particular measures to safeguard the confidentiality, integrity and availability of systems (e.g. access and admission controls, encryption, backups, authorisation concepts, security policies).
+We implement appropriate technical and organisational measures in accordance with Article 32 GDPR.
+These include in particular measures to safeguard the confidentiality, integrity and availability of systems.

 12.2.
 Key technical principles of our platform include: